 Maybe it’s your friend.
 Or maybe even you.
-According to scientists, some people are more vulnerable to scam than others, which makes them an “ideal scam victim”.
+According to scientists, some people are more vulnerable to scam than others, which makes them “ideal scam victims”.
 Are you one of them?

 Is there anything like an “ideal scam victim”?
-And why, in some cases, are scam artists so successful, while in other cases they don’t stand a chance?
+And why, in some cases, are scam artists so successful, while they don’t stand a chance with other people?

 In 2016, economist Keith B. Anderson made a research on this topic.
 And came with fascinating findings.
 There really are personal characteristics that correlate with higher probability of becoming a victim.
 And it’s not hard to identify them.

 An ideal scam victim has these 5 personal traits

 To find an “ideal scam victim”, Keith B. Anderson conducted a survey using members of an internet panel.
 Participants were shown six mock print advertisements that advertised products in one of three different product categories.

 The claims in three of the ads were sufficiently outrageous that they would likely only be found in advertising for a fraudulent offering.
 The other three ads, which were for the same three products, contained only more plausible claims.